 Senior management will:

-- Monitor and ensure compliance with Staff Code of Conduct
+- Monitor and ensure compliance with ChildFund Australia Code of Conduct and Child Safeguarding code of conduct

 - Ensure monitoring and supervision of interactions between supporters and children/communities;